spacemeat/pyke/README.md

 Of course, a benefit of a programmatic build system is extension.
 Building your own Phase classes shold be straightforward.
 You likely won't have to often.

 Say you need a code generator.
-It must make .c files your project must compile and link with extant source.
+It must make .c files your project compiles and links with extant source.
 You can write a custom Phase-derived class to do just this.
 This gets you into the weeds of `Step` and `Result` classes, and action steps.
 More help will be provided in the future, but for now, let's just look at the code:

 ```python
 ''' Custom phase for pyke project.'''